ledjmarc/listen.moe-streaming-bot/README.md

   Type this while in a voice channel to have the bot join that channel and start playing there.
 Limited to users with the "manage server" permission.

 - `~~nowplaying`, `~~playing`, `~~np`
   Gets the currently playing song and artist.
-If the song was requested by someone, also gives their name and a link to their profile on forums.listen.moe.
+If the song was requested by someone, also gives their name and a link to their profile on forum.listen.moe.

 - `~~ignore`
   Ignores commands in the current channel.
 Admin commands are exempt from the ignore.